pivotal-cf/docs-developer-console/README.md

 | alpha     | v0.2 (staged here: http://docs.pivotal.io/developer-console/0-alpha/|

 When the latest alpha version is ready to publish, merge the master branch into the alpha branch.
-Keep all the alpha versions of the release notes stacked in the [Release Notes for Pivotal Developer Console](https://docs.pivotal.io/developer-console/0-alpha/release-notes.html) page.
+Keep all the alpha versions of the release notes stacked in the [Release Notes for Developer Console](https://docs.pivotal.io/developer-console/0-alpha/release-notes.html) page.

 1. Always cherry-pick any changes to live branches into **master** if you want those changes carried forward.
 2. If necessary, immediately cherry-pick/copy changes from **master** that you want to push immediately to production into the appropriate live branch above."